QMiNt/Lets-Hack-october/CONTRIBUTING.md

 - make your changes in Language specified folders
 - > if your language specified folder does not exist make one!
 - make your changes in Data Structure specified folders
-- - > if your Data Structure specified folder does not exist make one!
+- > if your Data Structure specified folder does not exist make one!
 ## For Projects
 - make a new folder with your project names with no spaces
 - make sure there is no duplicate project
 - uncomplete but somewhat working projects are accepted
 ## Code you are proud of
--make an issue for it (if intresting it will be accepted)
+- make an issue for it (if intresting it will be accepted)
 ## for any problems contact
 - QMiNt @Aditya Agarwal
 - Email : agarwaladitya27257@outlook.com